 Who We Are

 However, the careful location of that growth is crucial.
-Council has already enabled zoned and serviced tracts of land suited for a development of this size.
+The Council's own Spatial Plan already identifies well-located, serviced land capable of accommodating growth of this scale.
 This represents smart development that prioritises the needs of the wider community, both now and into the future.

 Many of us are professionals in the planning, architecture, economics and engineering fields who have worked on developments ourselves.
 Our purpose is to coordinate expert input and present a credible, evidence-based response to the Expert Panel on behalf of the wider Queenstown Lakes community.